guruvi/gmailrulesengine/README.md

 make setup-db
 ```

-4. Update the value in environment variable
+4. Update the path of the credentials.json file in environment variable
 ```
 export PATH_TO_CREDENTIALS_JSON="<path_to_json_credentials_json>"
 ```